Veterinary Clinical Trials

 Veterinary Clinical Trials are conducted by faculty of the Purdue University College of Veterinary Medicine.
 When browsing through the list of Avian, Canine, Feline, and Equine clinical trials, each trial will list the Primary Investigator who is leading the trial.
 The Veterinary Clinical Trials Support Service, a division of the Center for Clinical Translational Research, helps researchers conduct clinical trials in the Purdue University Veterinary Hospital.

-Every veterinary clinical trial has a protocol for conducting the trial.
-The protocol describes what will be done in the study, how it will be conducted, and why each part of the study is necessary.
-Each study has its own rules about who can take part.
+Every veterinary clinical trial has a protocol, or set of rules, for conducting the trial.
+The protocol describes what will be done in the study, how it will be conducted, who can take part, and why every part of the study is necessary.
 Some studies need healthy animals or only animals with a certain disease.
-Other studies are focused on a specific breed or sex.
+Other studies focus on specific breeds or sexes of animals.

-All veterinary clinical trials are approved and monitored by two independent committees of veterinarians, researchers, statisticians, and members of the community.
-They make sure that the risks are small and are worth the potential benefits.
+All veterinary clinical trials are approved in advance by two independent committees, and monitored throughout by veterinarians, researchers, statisticians, and members of the community.
+They make absolutely sure the risks are small and are worth the potential benefits to our patients.

 Do you have further questions about participating in our Clinical Trials?
 Then please read through our Frequently Asked Questions on Clinical Trials and review our additional information for Animal & Pet Owners.